Akashi, Hyōgo

 Akashi (明石市, Akashi-shi) is a city in southern Hyōgo Prefecture, Japan.
-As of 1 February 2024, the city had an estimated population of 304,274 in 135,323 households and a population density of 6,200 people per km².
+As of 1 February 2024, the city had an estimated population of 305,925 in 137,288 households and a population density of 6,200 people per km2.
 The total area of the city is 49.42 sqkm.

 Geography

-Akashi located in southern Hyōgo prefecture, and is a long and narrow municipality along the Seto Inland Sea.
+Akashi is located in southern Hyōgo prefecture, and is a long and narrow municipality along the Seto Inland Sea.
 It is separated from Awaji Island by Harima Bay; however, the terminus of the Akashi Kaikyō Bridge, which connects Honshu to Awaji Island and to Shikoku, is not in Akashi but in Tarumi-ku, Kōbe.
-The 135th meridian east line that determines Japan Standard Time passes though the city.
+The 135th meridian east line that determines Japan Standard Time passes through the city.